 To begin setting up the Alces customiser tool - log in to your Alces Flight Compute environment as the administrator user.
 From there, run the

-alces about node command - this will display information about your environment; e.g.
+alces about customizer command - this will display information about your environment; e.g.

 A new S3 bucket must be created using the prefix provided in the information above.
 Using one of the available tools, such as